 Here’s my recipe for Orange Almond Madeleines!

-- 1 teaspoon almond extract
+- Vanilla extract

-- 1 teaspoon baking powder
+- Baking powder

-- 6 tablespoons melted butter, cooled
+- Melted butter, cooled

 The first time I made madeleines, I refrigerated the batter for only an hour, and they turned out okay.
 They tasted good, but didn’t have the “madeleine hump.”
 Every time I’ve made them since then, I always refrigerate overnight.
 So it takes a little more planning and time management, but it’s definitely worth it in the end.

 Get ready to bake.
 The following morning, remove the batter from the refrigerator and preheat the oven to 350 degrees Fahrenheit.
 Prepare your madeleine pan by brushing each well with melted butter or a light coat of baking spray.
 Add a modest spoonful of batter to each well.
 Don’t overfill!
 A teaspoon-sized scoop will be plenty.

 Bake and let cool.
 These don’t take long to bake!
 Let them cool in the pan for 5 minutes after removing from the oven.
 Once cooled, pop them from the pan and let them finish cooling on a wire rack.

 If you’ve ever thought about making madeleines but been intimidated, don’t be!
 It takes a bit more planning if you want the “true madeleine,” but they are really not a difficult treat to make.
 In fact, they’re one of my new favorites and are now a frequent item in my baking rotation.